tale-toul/OCP4baremetalIPI/Terraform/README.md

 ## Applying the terraform template

-The terraform template requires a public ssh key file in the Terraform directory, the name for the file must be __ssh.pub__.
-If a different name is used for the file, the variable **ssh-keyfile** must be defined with the new filename.
-This public ssh keyfile will be installed in the EC2 instance so it is possible to connect via ssh when fully deployed.
+The terraform template requires a public ssh key file in the Terraform directory, the name for the file must be __ssh.pub__, if a different name is used, the variable **ssh-keyfile** must be defined with the new filename.
+This public ssh keyfile will be injected into the EC2 instance so the ec2-user can later connect via ssh.

 The AWS region to deploy the infrastructure can be defined with the variable **region_name**, the default region is **us-east-1** (N. Virginia).
 Keep in mind that the same infrastructure may incur different costs depending on the region used.